FigureTechnologies/digital-currency-consortium/smart-contract/README.md

 ```

 Now, `bank2` can deliver the cash/fiat to `user2` (off chain process).
 In addition, `bank2` can
-request the debt from `bank1` be paid (again, off chain).
-They can also sit on the reserve tokens
+request the debt from `bank1` be paid (TODO: member transfer).
+They can also sit on the reserve
-and swap them for `usdf.local` when another user provides cash/fiat.
+tokens and swap them for `usdf.local` when another user provides cash/fiat.

 ## Swap